Countries Information & Lifestyle

-The small hilly town of Scarborough is Tobago's capital and is draped on a hillside overlooking the Atlantic Ocean and is the center of business and administration on the island.
-Founded by the Dutch who settled the island this town boasts an excellent harbor, the seeming focus for a bustling town.
+The small hilly town of Scarborough is Tobago's capital and is draped on a hillside overlooking the Atlantic Ocean and is the centre of business and administration on the island.
+Founded by the Dutch who settled the island this town boasts an excellent harbour, the seeming focus for a bustling town.
 Upper Scarborough features the former site of the Tobago House of Assembly, a Georgian styled mansion which overlooks James Park.

 The Botanic Gardens separates Upper Scarborough from Lower Scarborough a breath of green in the town's flow down to the sea.
 The garden has many exotic plants and shrubs and makes a pleasant spot to stop when moving between the two halves of the town.
-Lower Scarborough runs along the Atlantic Ocean and features here a market, colorful arrangement of people, stalls and produce ranging from plants to fruits and vegetables.
+Lower Scarborough runs along the Atlantic Ocean and features here a market, colourful arrangement of people, stalls and produce ranging from plants to fruits and vegetables.

 Built in the 1770's Fort King George remains one of Tobago's best preserved historical monuments.
 The fort's prisoner's bell tank, barracks and officer's mess are all located among the lush grounds.
 The cannon's still remain as they were overlooking the coast.
 On a clear day, Trinidad's Northern Range can be seen.

 In the north of the island is Speyside where the view from the lookout is lovely and known for its digging opportunities which are fantastic.
 From here you can see Goat Island and Little Tobago.